foxleigh81/strip-ai/README.md

 ## Docker Deployment

+If you are using the docker image to self-host the application and you like it.
+I'd really appreciate you giving this repo a star 😘

 ### Using Docker Hub Image

 The easiest way to self-host Strip AI is using the pre-built Docker image: